 When Does It Apply?

-The CCPA took effect in January 2020 though enforcement may not start until July 2020.
-The law covers for-profit organizations doing business in California as long as they meet annual thresholds for either revenue ($25 million), personal data handling (50,000 people, households or devices) or business type (half or more revenue coming from selling personal data).
+The CCPA took effect in January 2020 and was amended in part by the CPRA.
+The law covers for-profit organizations doing business in California as long as they meet annual thresholds for either revenue ($25 million), personal data handling (100,000 people or households) or business type (half or more revenue coming from selling or sharing personal data).

 What Does It Require?

-If the CCPA applies, you must uphold six consumer rights.
+If the CCPA (CPRA) applies, you must uphold a number of consumer rights.
 These include informing them of what data you hold about them, whether you share the data, and allowing access to their data without charge.
 Consumers also have the right to demand you delete their data and that you stop selling it.
 Finally, they must be able to exercise the rights without you restricting services or changing prices.

 Next, you must list the data you collect, sell and disclose.
 In each case these must be a list of the specific categories (set down in the legislation) in which you've handled data in the previous 12 months.